cdhigh/KindleEar/docs/English/reader.md

 2. When encountering an unfamiliar word while reading, open the menu, select "Dictionary" to enter dictionary mode (no indication/tips is shown).
 Click the word to be queried, and dictionary mode will automatically exit after the query.
 To query again, click "Dictionary" in the menu again.

 3. Click anywhere inside the pop-up dictionary box to close it.

+4. By default, American English morphology queries are supported.
+If you need to support morphology rules for other languages, please download the corresponding Hunspell format files (.dic/.aff), and then copy them to `data/dict/morphology`.
+Be careful not to store them in a subdirectory.
+KindleEar will automatically use the morphology rules that match the book's language.

+As for where to download Hunspell/MySpell morphology files, you can search on websites such as GitHub or SourceForge.
+Additionally, here is a [link](https://sourceforge.net/projects/goldendict/files/better%20morphologies/1.0/) you can check.